Add calculated field in Pivot Table

 pivotTable.addFieldToArea(PivotFieldType.Row, 0);

-// Adding a calculated field to PivotTable and drag it to data area.
+// Adding a calculated field to the PivotTable and dragging it to the data area.

 pivotTable.addCalculatedField("total", "=Count*Price", true);